 This is a simple electrical interlocking circuit.
 Lots of circuits similar to this interlocking circuit are used in industries.
 The circuit interlocking depends on the nature of working and task which is to be done by motors.
 So we may use and make any kind of interlocking circuits for any purpose very easily.

 In short, we may change the motors operation and control by doing some modification in the above simple electrical interlocking control circuit diagram.
 For example, if we need that Motor 1 should stop when Motor 3 starts to run, then we may use a Normally Close (NC) link of M3 in line 1.
 This way, when Contactor M3 energizes, and motor 3 starts to run, then the normally close (NC) link of Motor 1 connected in line 1 will open immediately (after energizing the M3 Contactor) which cause to de-energize the M1 contactor, hence, Motor M1 will stop.

 We may also configure the above electrical interlocking control circuit with little modification for star and run each motor individually.

-Below is another electrical interlocking control circuit diagram.EasyEDA: A Powerful Free Circuit, Simulation & PCB Design Tool
+Below is another electrical interlocking control circuit diagram.From Schematic Drawing to PCB Production, Just Need One Tool